Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Conclusion

 \item \textbf{High-redshift observations must be reconciled with the established cosmic history.} Our analysis serves as a crucial case study, demonstrating that any proposed cosmological solution to the early galaxy excess must be rigorously tested against the full suite of precision cosmological observations.
 Apparent successes in one observational regime can be decisively ruled out by constraints from another. \end{itemize}

-Our findings contribute to a growing consensus that the surprising abundance of early, bright galaxies is unlikely to be resolved by modifications to the cosmological model alone \cite{Sabti2024, Gouttenoire2024} and that even under modified cosmological scenarios, an evolution in galaxy properties is still required \cite{Shen2024, Liu2024}.
+Our findings contribute to a growing consensus that the surprising abundance of early, bright galaxies is unlikely to be resolved by modifications to the cosmological model alone \citep{Sabti2024, Gouttenoire2024, Davari2024} and that even under modified cosmological scenarios, an evolution in galaxy properties is still required \citep{Shen2024, Liu2024, Ellis2025}.
 This places renewed emphasis on understanding the astrophysical processes, such as star formation efficiency, feedback, or a top-heavy stellar initial mass function, that govern galaxy formation in the first billion years.
-Assuming plausible ionizing properties for high-redshift galaxies, CPLn$\Lambda$CDM models also produce a reionization history consistent with constraints on the ionization state of the intergalactic medium derived from astrophysical observations.
-We note, however, that these constraints have not been explicitly evaluated for alternative cosmologies such as the one considered here.
+Assuming plausible ionizing properties for high-redshift galaxies, CPL$n\Lambda$CDM models also produce a reionization history consistent with constraints on the ionization state of the intergalactic medium derived from astrophysical observations.
+We note, however, that these observational constraints on the reionization timeline available in the literature have not been explicitly evaluated for alternative cosmologies such as the one considered in this work.

 Perhaps more importantly, this work demonstrates a powerful synergy.
 We show that the available datasets of high-redshift galaxies are not only probes of astrophysics but can also serve as a potent new tool to constrain fundamental cosmology.
 By systematically marginalizing over uncertain galaxy properties, we turn the challenge posed by JWST into a novel opportunity to test the viability of beyond-$\Lambda$CDM models.